schl3ck/OPPlugin-advanced-free-block-mode/src/NudgeModes/nudgeModeHelp.md

 * _Icons::LongArrowDown_: Moves the block backward (towards) from the camera's perspective (axis in the horizontal plane preferred)
 * _PageIcons::LongArrowUp_: Moves the block up from the camera's perspective (axis in the vertical plane preferred)
-* _PageIcons::LongArrowDown_: Moves the block down from the camera's perspective (axis in the vertical plane preferred) Movements are along the axis and rotations are applied such that it rotates in the same direction as a car tire would when pushed that way (except the vertical axis, there it only rotates around the axis).
+* _PageIcons::LongArrowDown_: Moves the block down from the camera's perspective (axis in the vertical plane preferred) Movements are along the axis and rotations are applied such that it rotates in the same direction as a car tire would when pushed that way.

 ### SelectedAxis
 In this mode you select a single axis by repeatedly pressing _B_, then move or rotate the block along/around that axis by pressing _Icons::LongArrowLeft_ & _Icons::LongArrowRight_.